 What I thought was under control wasn’t.

-When my rage and anger are in full effect, it is blinding, uncontrollable and I see nothing but red.
-After this incident, I realize my issues still exist which I will continue work through in therapy, reading and mediation.
+When my rage and anger are in full effect, it is blinding, and uncontrollable and I see nothing but red.
+After this incident, I realize my issues still exist which I will continue to work through in therapy, reading, and mediation.

 Why Talk About My Anger?

-It doesn’t have to be a therapist but talking an objective non judgmental listening friend will help.
+It doesn’t have to be a therapist but talking to an objective nonjudgmental listening friend will help.
 Because nothing much gets solved by keeping it inside, away from prying eyes.
-When you stuff your issues down, they’re bound to pop up when you least expect it.
+When you stuff your issues down, they’re bound to pop up when you least expect them.
 Like in a church parking lot.